Traditional education is not the be-all end-all of higher learning.

-I ended up choosing an unconventional path a year out of college, which meant I had to blaze my own trail before I even had a sense of my own identity.
+I ended up choosing an unconventional path a year out of college, which meant I had to blaze my own trail.

 In my formative years, if I’d had mentors or coaches who recognized my gifts and helped me foster them, that, to me, would have been a more valuable education than schooling could have ever provided.

 Which is why I wish they taught these skills in school: